interledgerjs/ilp-plugin-http/README.md

 ## Overview

-Plugin HTTP allows for a bilateral Interledger relationship which doesn't maintain state around websockets like Plugin BTP.
+Plugin HTTP allows for a bilateral or multilateral Interledger relationship which doesn't maintain state around websockets like Plugin BTP.
 It can also easily be placed behind a load balancer so that packets are distributed between a cluster of connectors.

 To learn more about the architecture this plugin is designed for, read [this article by @emschwartz.](https://medium.com/interledger-blog/thoughts-on-scaling-interledger-connectors-7e3cad0dab7f)